sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 <div class="note">

 Make sure to put `build.rs` in the same folder as the `Cargo.toml`.
-If you don't, cargo won't run it when your crate builds.
+If you don't, Cargo won't run it when your crate builds.

 </div>

 <div class="note">

-The `OUT_DIR` is an environment variable that cargo uses to specify where our application will be built.
+The `OUT_DIR` is an environment variable that Cargo uses to specify where our application will be built.

 </div>